TimHanewich/TimHanewich.Chess/readme.md

     - Obviously the game is over if the current position is a checkmate.
 In spite of this, the `BoardPostion` class will still generate potential next moves.

 ## To-Do
-- The piece that a pawn is being promoted to should a property of the `Move` class.
-That way, when generating next moves, 4 different moves can be generated for a pawn promotion (promotion to queen, rook, bishop, knight).
-    - After doing this, remove the `promote_pawn_to` piece parameter.
-    - When generating potential next moves in a position where a pawn promotion is possible, ensure a promotion to every piece type is available.